Jubatian/rrpge-spec/specs/kcall.rst

 state and restoring it on a touch capable device will so work properly.

-The touch sensitive areas generate digital input activity for the "Get digital inputs" (0x0420) function for Device 0.
-This happens irrespective of the device type (but only if touch is enabled in the application header, see 0xBC1 at "Application binary header map" in "bin_rpa.rst" for details).
-The area ID to define matches the bit's number it activates on the digital input.
+The touch sensitive areas generate digital input activity for the "Get digital inputs" (0x0420) function for pointing devices or devices emulated on a physical touch device.
+The area ID to define matches the bit's number it activates on the digital input, input group 0.

-Note that if a pointing device is used, the host should realize the touch sensitive areas even if the actual device is a mouse, which case mouse primary (left) button presses over the areas should generate the inputs.

 For more information, see "inputdev.rst".